thephpleague/csv/docs/9.0/reader/record-mapping.md

 <p class="message-info">Untyped properties are considered as being <code>mixed</code> type.</p>

-They are all registered by default so you do not need to specify them using the `cast` property of the `MapCell` attribute **unless you are using them on untyped or mixed property where using `cast` is mandatory**
+They are all registered by default, hence, you do not need to specify them using the `cast` property of the `MapCell` attribute **unless you are using them on untyped or mixed property where using `cast` is mandatory**

 ### CastToString